From Complexity to Simplicity

 Key concepts explored and tested included: Portfolio rebalancing across multiple funds and allocations; Modular fund enter & exit for incremental capital movement among other options.

-Early ideation surfaced critical feedback around usability and technical constraints, guiding the team toward more focused and scalable solutions shown blow:
+Early ideation surfaced critical feedback around usability and technical constraints, guiding the team toward more focused and scalable solutions shown below:

 1. Unified Transfer Module